is the indefinite

 associated with the events perceived directly and in the first time.

-are events or states that have not yet happened, The time yet
+are events or states that have not yet happened.

-to come, Yet to be, what will happen in the time after the present.
-Its
+.
+What will happen in the time after the present.

 laws of physics

 relating to a period of time that is neither very soon nor very far.